 The most important consideration for the Board is community safety.
 By law, the Board must decide that the offender does not pose an 'undue risk' to the safety of the community before parole can be granted.

-In accessing undue risk the Board must consider both the likelihood of further offending and the nature and seriousness of any subsequent offending.
+In assessing undue risk, the Board must consider both the likelihood of further offending and the nature and seriousness of any subsequent offending.

-Having decided that the offender no longer poses an undue risk, the Board must release them on parole.
+Having decided that the offender no longer poses an undue risk, the Board must direct a release on parole.

 There are cases where the Board's only role is to impose release conditions.
 When an offender has reached their statutory release date, they are required by law to be released.
 The Board's only role in these cases is to set the conditions, up to six months beyond the sentence end date.

 In all its considerations, the Board must comply with the Parole Act 2002.
 There are a number of other principles in the Act which the Board must take into account when making its decisions:

 - That the rights of victims are upheld, and that victims submissions and any restorative justice outcomes are given due weight.

 - That offenders must not be detained any longer than is consistent with the safety of the community.

 - That offenders must not be subject to release conditions that are more onerous, or last longer, than is consistent with the safety of the community.